corlanmcd/corlanmcd.github.io/_posts/2015-10-04-pointers-intro.md

 ---

 {% include _toc.html %}
+#### Don't Be Afraid.
 [The stuff of nightmares.](https://alice961994.files.wordpress.com/2014/11/futurama-fry-stress.png)

 That was the expression of the majority of my classmates when our professor finished his lecture on pointers in my *Intro to C class* during my freshman year of college.
 I can tell you I've seen it on the faces of many entry-level software engineers as well.

-For some people, the concept of pointers is difficult to grasp, herculean almost, and is a common reason why many students loath C/C++ and jump on the Java or C# bandwagon ("Hurrah!
+For some people, the concept of pointers is difficult to grasp, herculean almost, and is a common reason why many students loathe C/C++ and jump on the Java or C# bandwagon ("Hurrah!
 No pointers!") because they'll never have to deal with a pointer or memory management again (Java and C# use references in leu of pointers).

 If you're afraid of pointers, don't be.
 Let's clear the air with my friends * and &, they're good people.